 Announcement section of the

-and (with active update maintenance) can subscribe to them, too, by creating
+and (with active access to updates) can subscribe to them, too, by creating

-Please note that if you wish to stick with an older
+a forum profile.
+Please note that if you wish or need to stick with an older

-version for a while, you should use the last service release of that version.
+version for a while, you should at least use the last service release of that version.

 Please sign up for our training newsletter

-if you would like to be kept up to date on classes in the USA, Canada, Europe,
+if you would like to be kept up to date on future classes.